Continually Updated Clinical Reference

 Benign intracranial hypertension (BIH), also known as pseudotumor cerebri, is defined as increased intracranial hypertension and its possible sequelae, with normal cerebrospinal fluid composition and normal neuro-imaging.
 It typically occurs in obese females in their third decade of life.
 Interestingly, pregnancy does not increase the risk of developing BIH.
 If BIH does occur, it usually presents in the first trimester but may occur later.

-BIH does not carry any fetal consequence and carries the same visual outcome in nonpregnant patients.
+BIH does not carry any fetal consequences and carries the same visual outcome in nonpregnant patients.
 Treatment for BIH in pregnancy is similar to that in nonpregnant patients with a few considerations.
 First, intense weight loss is not recommended because of risk to fetal viability.
-Second, the use of carbonic anhydrase inhibitors and diuretics pose the risk of electrolyte and placental blood flow changes.
+Second, carbonic anhydrase inhibitors are contraindicated during pregnancy due to the potential fetal teratogenic effects.
+Thirdly, the use of diuretics poses the risk of electrolyte and placental blood flow changes.
 Reports exist of spontaneous improvement with no treatment and very close follow-up care of optic nerve function.
-However, with visual compromise, other interventions, such as bed rest, lumbar puncture, optic nerve sheath decompression, and lumboperitoneal shunting, have been reported.
+However, with visual compromise, interventions, such as bed rest, lumbar puncture, optic nerve sheath decompression, and lumboperitoneal shunting, have been reported.

 Occlusive vascular disorders